Enforcement of Laws and Rules Governing Professional Engineers and Land Surveyors

-- The matter is placed on the Board agenda and the respondent is invited to respond or, in some cases where there is a large amount of time before tne next Board meeting, the Board Chairman is briefed by Board Staff on issues.
-If the Staff and the Board Chair believe that the matter is not unfounded or trivial on its surface, then concurrence by another Board member is obtained and a preliminary investigation is begun.
+- The matter is placed on the Board agenda and the respondent is invited to respond or, in some cases where there is a large amount of time before the next Board meeting, the Board Chairman is briefed by Board Staff on issues.
+If the Staff and the Board Chair believe that the matter is not unfounded or de minimis on its surface, then a preliminary investigation is begun.
 Otherwise, the respondent is invited to file a response to the complaint/request for inquiry and the matter is placed on the Board Agenda.
-The Board reviews the matter and decides on the filed documents if it is trivial or unfounded.
+The Board reviews the matter and decides on the filed documents if it is de minimis or unfounded.
 If so, it dismisses the matter.

 - If the matter is not dismissed upon review, the Board orders a preliminary investigation by staff.

-- The Board reviews the preliminary investigatory report and then, either dismisses the matter as unfounded or exercises prosecutorial discretion and dismisses the matter, or passes the matter back to Staff and Prosecuting Attorney for negotiated settlement.
+- The Board reviews the preliminary investigatory report and then, either dismisses the matter as unfounded or exercises prosecutorial discretion and dismisses the matter, or passes the matter back to Staff and Prosecuting Attorney for negotiated settlement or other formal proceedings.
 If the Staff and Prosecutor and Respondent fail to reach a negotiated settlement, the matter is prepared for formal hearing.

-- The Board holds a formal hearing and issues a final order
+- The Hearing Officer holds a formal hearing and the Board issues a final order.

 All formal actions of the Board are also published in the Board Minutes and the Board Newsletter, both of which may be found on the Board's website